-Since June 2021, the Company has been party to an SRA with the Mayo Foundation for Medical Education and Research ("Mayo Clinic") under which the Company will fund research in the amount of \$2.1 million over a period of two years.
-The research performed pursuant to this agreement will support technology the Company has licensed from Mayo Clinic for a novel technology that may be able to transform the administration of CAR T therapies and has the potential to be used as an off-theshelf therapy.
+Since June 2021, the Company has been party to an SRA with the Mayo Clinic under which the Company will fund research in the amount of \$2.1 million over a period of two years.
+The research performed pursuant to this agreement will support technology the Company has licensed from Mayo Clinic for a novel technology that may be able to transform the administration of CAR T therapies and has the potential to be used as an off-the-shelf therapy.
 Since inception, the Company has funded \$0.9 million.